WHO WE ARE

 It is the best thing I have ever done.
 I learnt so much, especially about myself — Kacey from Leederville, November 2018

-The Leeuwin Ocean Adventure is proudly offering the Duke of Edinburgh’s International Award through Awards WA.
+Leeuwin Ocean Adventure is a Registered Accredited Provider for the Duke of Edinburgh’s International Award through Awards WA.
 The Duke of Ed Award is a global non-formal education framework which challenges young people to discover their potential and find their purpose, passion and place in the world.
 The Duke of Ed Award offers international currency and credibility – across the world, an Award stands for something and showcases success.

 The Leeuwin Ocean Adventure Foundation is an active member of the Blue Flag network, a world renowned eco-label operated under the auspices of the Foundation for Environmental Education, headquartered in Copenhagen.